Skip to content

 The initial development speed (dotted line) would actually not have been sufficient to achieve the project objective (blue line).
 The measures implemented resulted in a corresponding increase in performance, which made the project’s success possible.
 No, of course it is not the measures that make this possible, but still the people who ultimately do the work and get involved in these attempts.
 The measures ultimately support cooperation.

-It is also clear to see that it took some time for the speed of development to increase.
+It is also easy to see that it took some time for the speed of development to increase.
 This shows once again that the most important tool we have is patience.
 We hadn’t changed anything.
 It just took time for everything to settle in.

-In the period from mid-October to mid-November, an extremely constant rate of development can be observed, which also clearly exceeds the average speed.
+In the period from mid-October to mid-November, an extremely constant rate of development can be observed, which clearly exceeds the average rate.
 The continuity is also clearly visible in the delivery rate (Figure 2).
 In fact, there was a positive mood in the team towards the successful completion of the project in mid to late October.

 Figure 2: Continuity